weenming/TRE/README.md

 - Download `Phyphox` App on your smartphone
 - Select to record the angular velocity
 - Throw your smartphone in the air, trying your best to make it rotate around its second inertia axis.
-- *Catch your phone to prevent extra expenses in case it is damaged.*
+- *Catch your phone to avoid extra reparation expenses.*
 - Export the data and analyze it.

 ## Additional Materials